 The molds (hulls) are cleaned and waxed, and a layer of gel coat is sprayed on the molds and is allowed to cure.
 A thin layer of resin (skin coat) is then applied over the first layer of gel coat.
 The skin coat aids in the adhesion of the gel coat to the resin.
 The boat hulls enter the lamination process.
 Layers of unfilled resin, chopped fiberglass strands, and glass mat are applied to the bottom and the sides of the boat.
 Usually several layers of resin/fiberglass make up the laminate of the hull.
 The molded piece is then removed from the mold and trimmed.
-Urethane foam will be injected in the hull to provide flotation.
+Urethane foam is injected in the hull to provide flotation.
 The boat deck and hulls are then assembled, and any motors and/or necessary wiring are installed.
-The emissions from the resin and gel coat operations will be styrene (VOC/HAP).
-There will be very minor amounts of particulate emissions from the trimming booth with particulate filters used to collect dust particulates from the grind booths.
-After an OSHA inspection, the facility was advised to improve air quality in these areas.
-The facility will construct and operate water baths to collect the dust particulates and improve air quality.
+The emissions from the resin and gel coat operations are styrene (VOC/HAP).